Rizos Lellis: Club career

 Lellis started playing football at the fields of his village, Anatoli.
 When he was at his junior high-school years, he and his family were settled to Larissa and thus he enrolled in the youth team of Iraklis Larissa.
 On 17 May 1964 Iraklis alongside other clubs from Larissa merged and created AEL and thus Lelis became member of the youth team of AEL.
 In the last two matches of the season, under Alexander Petrovic he was promoted to the men's team and from there onwards became a regular, at the age of 16.
 His appearances attracted the interest of the big clubs of both Athens and Thessaloniki.

-In the summer of 1972, he made the big step of his career and was transferred to AEK Athens.
+On 6 July 1972, he made the big step of his career and was transferred to AEK Athens for a fee of 1,200,000 drachmas.
 There, he became a regular in their defense.
-With the yellow-blacks he competed in the UEFA Cup, playing against Salgótarján for the first round and against Liverpool for the second round.
+He also competed in the UEFA Cup, playing at both legs against Salgótarján for the first round and against Liverpool for the second round.

-Despite his good performance at AEK, Lellis returned to the newly-promoted AEL in the following season, due to the health issues of his mother.
-In 1975 when the club faced relegation, he stayed in the team, playing a season in the second division, before deciding to retire at the age of 29.
+Despite his good performance, Lellis he was released from AEK and on 31 August 1973 he returned to the newly promoted AEL, due to the health issues of his mother.
+In 1975, when the club faced relegation, he stayed and competed in the second division for a season, before retiring at the young age of 29.